 Leveraging earlier demand data, brands can prioritize and develop the most active buying groups using targeted content.
-Doing this makes it infinitely easier for the sales teams to close deals, especially when Sales is in alignment with the messaging.
+Doing this makes it infinitely easier for the sales teams to close deals, especially when Sales align with the messaging.

-Specifically, this means we target our ICP(s) but are not myopically focused on what we think rather than who makes up the buying group.
+Specifically, we target our ICP(s) but are not myopically focused on what we think rather than who makes up the buying group.
 Some influencers range well beyond your ICP.